Map Name: 2024-2025 Richland Elementary School Continuous Improvement Plan

 Critical Initiative

-• Align appropriate assessments, support plans, accommodations and/or goals for students with social-emotional needs identifies in their 504 or IEP.
+• Align appropriate assessments, support plans, accommodations and/or goals for students with social-emotional needs identified in their 504 or IEP.

 • Continue to develop, evaluate, and train appropriate staff in Safety Care and BERT/DERT Procedures.